Deages/Fortigate-Object-Cleanup/README.md

 - Step 2: Create a txt file, csv or xlsx file (e.g. networks.txt) that has all the active networks in your environment, line separated.
 - Step 3: Make sure your fortigate config file is in the same directory.
 - Step 4: run python3 fw_cleanup_check.py and check inactive_addresses.csv for the output.
+- Step 5: run fmg_inactive_cleanup.py
+- Step 6: copy the contents of "fmg_script_output.txt" into your FortiManager Scripts section.

 ---